 16) What function CATX syntax does?

-CATX syntax concatenate character strings remove trailing and leading blanks and inserts separators.
+CATX syntax concatenates character strings remove trailing and leading blanks and inserts separators.

-17) Explain what is the use of PROC gplot?
+17) What is the use of PROC gplot?

 PROC gplot has more options and can create more colorful and fancier graphics.